usuaero/Optix/README.md

 AeroLab Optimization Software

 Created by:

-Dr Doug Hunsaker (professor, Utah State University; director, USU AeroLab) Josh Hodson (graduate student, Utah State University) Cory Goates (undergraduate student, Utah State University)
+Dr Doug Hunsaker (professor, Utah State University; director, USU AeroLab)

+Josh Hodson (graduate student, Utah State University)

+Cory Goates (undergraduate student, Utah State University)

 NOTE FOR LEGACY OPTIX USERS:

 Since January of 2019, API of Optix has changed significantly to somewhat mirror that of scipy.optimize.
 We continue working to improve the API and functionality of Optix.
 This README will always contain update information for using Optix.

-AS OF 2/22/2019, BOUNDS FUNCTIONALITY IN OPTIX IS NOT AVAILABLE.
+BOUNDS FUNCTIONALITY IN OPTIX IS NOT AVAILABLE.

 Optix is a gradient-based optimization tool designed with aerodynamics in mind.
 Recognizing that aerodynamic functions are often computationally